tmidi/tmidi.github.io/src/content/blog/link-roundup-2026-09-26.md

 - **[When Kubernetes restarts your pod, and when it does not](https://www.cncf.io/blog/2026/03/17/when-kubernetes-restarts-your-pod-and-when-it-doesnt/)** (CNCF blog).
 A production internals guide verified against Kubernetes 1.35 GA.
 The title is deceptively simple: engineers say "the pod restarted" and mean four different things, and getting them wrong leads to bad runbooks.
 Companion repo included.
 Bookmark this for your next on-call.

-- **[CNCF Security Slam 2026, fall edition](https://www.cncf.io/blog/2026/09/25/security-slam-2026-fall-edition/)** (CNCF).
-A 30-day virtual event from October 5 to November 6, run by OpenSSF and CNCF.
-Focused on improving security posture across cloud-native projects.
-Good for both maintainers looking to harden their projects and operators who want to understand the supply chain.

 ## Open source and community

 - **[Breaking up with Google Play: why Conversations is now free](https://gultsch.de/posts/breaking-up-with-google-play/)** (Daniel Gultsch).
 The developer of Conversations, a federated XMPP client, details a decade of fighting Google's app review process: updates rejected for incomprehensible reasons, the app removed twice from the Play Store, 14-day review times for a simple update.
 The post includes actual revenue data from 2014 to 2026.
 He is making the app free and moving distribution off the Play Store entirely.
 A case study in why independent developers are fleeing app stores.